Skip to content

 watasu pods:type web=standard-2x worker=standard-1x --app my-app

-Team runtime budget caps total pod-size × replica-count.
-If a pods:scale or pods:type command refuses, the dashboard tells you which dimension you’ve hit.
+If a pods:scale or pods:type command is refused, the dashboard tells you which limit you’ve hit and what to do about it.
 See Billing and Limits.